University Honors Program Director

 Mary Beth Barnes

-Mary Beth will join the University Honors Program in August 2017.
+Mary Beth joined the University Honors Program in August 2017.
 She comes to USU from Miami University in Ohio, where she was the Associate Director for Programming and Advising in the Center for Career Exploration and Success.
 Adaptive and collaborative, Mary Beth has experience in various areas of student support, including career services, undergraduate admissions, and the registrar's office.
 Her experience has allowed her to build rapport and engage diverse university stakeholders in creating new initiatives and programs across departments and divisions.
 She looks forward to bringing that energy and engagement to the University Honors Program.

 Mary Beth is a graduate of the University of Mississippi, where she earned a Bachelor of Accountancy and Master of Arts in Higher Education and Student Personnel.
 She enjoys tennis, yoga, and spending time with family.
 Her husband, Coleman, works with Utah State Athletics, and they have two children, Caroline (6) and William (5).